prowler-cloud/prowler/docs/tutorials/aws/parallel-execution.md

 while read service; do
     echo "$(date '+%Y-%m-%d %H:%M:%S'): Starting job for service: $service"

-    # Run the command in the background and capture its PID
+    # Run the command in the background
     (prowler -p "$profile" -s "$service" -F "$account_id-$service" --ignore-unused-services --only-logs; echo "$(date '+%Y-%m-%d %H:%M:%S') - $service has completed") &

     # Check if we have reached the maximum number of processes